PAG (investment firm): Notable deals

 On 12 July 2019, PAG acquired Craveable Brands from Archer Capital for $450m.

 On 27 August 2020, PAG acquired a 51% stake in Edelweiss Wealth Management (EWM), the second largest non-bank wealth management business in India for US$300 million (INR 22 billion).

-On 19 November 2020, PAG signed an agreement to invest up to AUD150 million in Regional Express Airlines (REX) to support the launch of Rex's domestic jet operations scheduled to commence on 1 March 2021.
+On 19 November 2020, PAG signed an agreement to invest up to AUD150 million in Rex Airlines to support the launch of Rex's domestic jet operations scheduled to commence on 1 March 2021.

-In April 2021, PAG completed the acquisition of the major franchise platforms of % ΔRΔBICΔ, one of the world’s fastest-growing coffee and lifestyle brands, giving the PAG-controlled entities exclusive franchise rights in more than ten countries and regions including Mainland China, Hong Kong, Macau, Singapore, Malaysia, Thailand, Canada, India, Spain, and Russia.

 In April 2021, PAG was merging Yingde Gases Group with Shanghai Baosteel Group, in preparation for a $10 billion offshore IPO.
-During the same month, PAG and Aspex invested $60 million in Adrian Cheng's SPAC Artisan Acquisition.

-In November 2021, PAG announced the acquisition of Japan-based restaurant operator GYRO HOLDINGS Co., Ltd to support its growth strategy.
-GYRO operates over 90 brands with a focus on its core themed izakaya concepts.

-In March 2022, PAG finalized the acquisition of Unispace, a company known for revolutionising the creation of workplace with an integrated approach to office strategy, design and construction.
+In the same year, PAG completed the acquisition of % Arabica.

 In August 2022, PAG announced it has entered into an agreement with H.I.S.
-Co., Ltd. to acquire Huis Ten Bosch, one of Japan’s largest theme parks, for an equity valuation of approximately JPY100 Billion.
+Co., Ltd. to acquire Huis Ten Bosch, one of Japan's largest theme parks, for $480 million.

 In September 2022, PAG entered into agreements to acquire Patties Foods and Vesco Foods, two leading Australian companies in the food and consumer sector.

+In August 2023, it was reported that PAG would acquire KKR's controlling stake in Australian Venue Co for about A$1.4 billion.

+In December 2024, PAG acquired NashTech, a UK-based IT services outsourcing company, from Nash Squared to expand its technology and AI investments.